Dany-Boy55/Addressable-WS2812-LED-controller/README.md

 Install the FastLED library into your arduino IDE and upload the sketch.
 Make necessary adjustments to the sketch.
 Open the .exe file within the App folder and you are ready to go!

 For those of you interested in the code, then the Visual Studio folder contains all the resources you need to open the solution on MS visual studio.
 Feel free to modify the app to your liking.
+You can find a breif youtube demo here: https://www.youtube.com/watch?v=55OrRJvSOvo

 Improvements from 1.0 to 1.3 were not documented, so uhm yeah.